imSharky/product-service/README.md

 Service Startup Order
 Start Redis: Make sure Redis is running on the configured host and port.
 Start User Service: This service is required for authentication and JWT generation.
-Start Payment Service: Run the Payment Service after Redis and User Service are up.
+Start Product Service: Run the Product Service after Redis and User Service are up.

 Authentication (JWT Token)
 This microservice is secured using JWT-based authentication.